 NordVPN's iPad app is a great choice for Apple users, but whatever device you use the most, it'll have you covered.
 Plus, it's not too expensive either, so you can get big-name privacy for a bargain price.
 It's not quite ExpressVPN, but it's the next best thing.View Deal

 If you need a quality iPad VPN but can't afford to invest much, Surfshark is a great alternative to the two options above.
-Although it's priced like a budget provider it can compete with far more expensive products, and it's the cheapest VPN worth having today.
+Although it's priced like a budget provider it can compete with far more expensive products, and from what we discovered in our Surfshark review, it's the cheapest VPN worth having today.

 You'll get all the essentials like industry-standard 256-bit encryption, over 3,000 servers and great speeds, but Surfshark doesn't stop there.
 You'll get full WireGuard support, a few useful options like Double Hop, and a kill switch, all paired with a seriously easy-to-use interface.